LeeHowes/CPP/paper_framework_sources/p2079_system_execution_context.md

 In either case we can add the priority in a separate paper.
 It is thus not urgent that we answer this question, but we include the discussion point to explain why they were removed from the paper.

+## Reference implementation

+The authors prepared a reference implementation in [`stdexec`](https://github.com/NVIDIA/stdexec).

+A few key points of the implementation:
+* The implementation is divided into two parts: "host" and "backend".
+The host part implements the API defined in this paper and calls the backend for the actual implementation.
+The backend provides the actual implementation of the system context.
+* Allows link-time replaceability for `system_scheduler` (link time).
+Provides examples on doing this.
+* Defines a simple C API between the host and backend parts.
+This way, one can easily extend this interface when new features need to be added to `system_context`.
+* Uses preallocated storage on the host side, so that the default implementation doesn't need to allocate memory on the heap when adding new work to `system_scheduler`.
+* Guarantees a lifetime of at least the duration of `main()`.
+* As the default implementation is created outside of the host part, it can be shared between multiple binaries in the same process.
+* TODO: Use OS scheduler for implementation.

+## Addressing received feedback

+### Allow for system context to borrow threads
+Early feedback on the paper from Sean Parent suggested a need for the system context to support a configuration where it carries no threads of its own and takes over the main thread.
+While in [@P2079R2] we proposed `execute_chunk` and `execute_all`, these enforce a particular implementation on the underlying execution context.
+Instead, we simplify the proposal by removing this functionality and assuming that it is implemented by link-time or compile-time replacement of the context.
+We assume that the underlying mechanism to drive the context, should one be necessary, is implementation-defined.
+This allows for custom hooks into an OS thread pool, or a simple `drive()` method in main.

+As we discussed previously, we want to have a second paper taking care of the drive-ability aspect.

+### Allow implementations to use Grand Central Dispatch and Windows Thread Pool

+In the current form of the paper, we allow implementations to define the best choice for implementing the system context for a particular system.
+This includes using Grand Central Dispatch on Apple platforms and Windows Thread Pool on Windows.

+In addition, we propose implementations to allow the replaceability of the system context implementation.
+This means that users should be allowed to write their own system context implementations that depend on OS facilities.

+### Priorities and elastic pools

+Feedback from Sean Parent:
+> There is so much in that proposal that is not specified.
+What requirements are placed on the system scheduler?
+Most system schedulers support priorities and are elastic (i.e., blocking in the system thread pool will spin up additional threads to some limit).

+The lack of details in the specification is intentional, allowing implementers to make the best compromises for each platform.
+As different platforms have different needs, constraints, and optimization goals, the authors believe that it is in the best interest of the users to leave some of these details as Quality of Implementation (QOI) details.

+### Implementation-defined may make things less portable

+Some feedback gathered during discussions on this paper suggested that having many aspects of the paper to be implementation-defined would reduce the portability of the system context.

+While it is true that people that would want to replace the system scheduler will have a harder time doing so, this will not affect the users of the system scheduler.
+They would still be able to the use system context and system scheduler without knowing the implementation details of those.

+We have a precedence in the C++ standard for this approach with the global allocator.

+# Questions to ask LEWG/SG1/vendors

+## What type of replaceability we want?

+Do we want link-time replaceability or run-time replaceability?

+## Do we want to standardize an ABI for system scheduler (as opposed to leaving this to be implementation defined)?

+Proposed answer: YES.

+To allow users to easily change on the scheduler, they need to know how to replace the system scheduler backend.
+The best way to do that is if we standardize the interface that the system scheduler has.

+Tradeoffs:
+* Pro: allow users to replace the default implementation.
+* Pro: allow users to react faster to new technologies (without needing to wait for a new C++ release cycle).
+  * I.e., similar to adopting io_uring, which got heavy adoption in a short amount of time
+* Pro: increased portability
+* Con: slightly larger interface needed to be standardized, and this is not something common for the C++ standard.
+* Con: May allow vendors less freedom on implementing best interfaces for the targeted platforms.

+## Do we want to allow system scheduler to be used before start of `main()` ?

+Proposed answer: NO.
+We believe that this would create more problems that it actually solves.

 # Examples